valoherie/GDS-SWE-mini-project/README.md

 ![enter image description here](https://user-images.githubusercontent.com/23149027/225738276-35845909-91e0-43b7-aa38-bcf0b3434972.png)

- #  Project & Acceptance Criterias runthrough
+ #  Project and Acceptance Criterias runthrough

-## - Acceptance Criteria 1:
+## Acceptance Criteria 1:

  - [x] **When the application starts up, it should be pre-loaded with testable data.**